Seah Kian Peng: Early life

-Seah was born into a family of six, consisting of his father, a line worker in a printing firm and his mother, a housewife who took on sewing gigs to supplement the family income, and himself, the third out of the four children.
+Seah was born into a family of six.
+His father was a line worker in a printing firm, and his mother was a homemaker who took on sewing gigs to supplement the family income.
+He is the third of four children.
 Seah studied at Raffles Institution before he received a Colombo Plan scholarship to study at the University of New South Wales.

 Career

 Early career

 Upon graduation with a first class honours degree in building, Seah returned to Singapore to complete his National Service, then worked in a government-linked company, Indeco Engineers, before joining the Singapore Civil Service.
 Seah was seconded to the National Trades Union Congress (NTUC) to do corporate planning and start NTUC Healthcare's chain of pharmacies.
-Seah then left NTUC for the corporate world between 1994 and 1996 to do corporate planning, as a "bucket list item".
+Seah then left NTUC for piling and engineering firm Sum Cheong Corporation between 1994 and 1996.
 He returned to the public sector in 1996 to head NTUC Healthcare and NTUC Media successively, before being appointed as the chief operating officer of NTUC FairPrice in 2001, then as the chief executive officer of NTUC FairPrice in 2010.

-Seah is active on the community front.
-He served as a director on Centre for Fathering Limited, a non-profit organisation that aims to get fathers more involved in the lives of their children, from 2004 to 2018.
-Seah has been an advisor to the Amalgamated Union of Public Daily Rated Workers as early as 2005.

 Political career

-Seah was fielded as a People's Action Party (PAP) candidate for Marine Parade GRC in the 2006 general election, and was elected as Member of Parliament for Marine Parade GRC (Braddell Heights ward) in a walkover for the 11th Parliament.
-Seah was re-elected in Marine Parade Group GRC in the 2011 and 2015 general elections when the PAP team was challenged by the National Solidarity Party and Workers' Party respectively.
+Seah was fielded as a People's Action Party (PAP) candidate for Marine Parade GRC in the 2006 general election, and was elected as Member of Parliament for Marine Parade GRC in a walkover for the 11th Parliament representing the Braddell Heights ward.
+Seah was re-elected in Marine Parade Group GRC in the 2011, 2015 and 2020 general elections when the PAP team was challenged by the National Solidarity Party and Workers' Party respectively.

 In Parliament, Seah served as Deputy Speaker from October 2011 to January 2016.
 On 10 March 2010, Vivian Balakrishnan, Minister for Community Development, Youth and Sports, suggested that Seah to work out a private member's bill to propose amendments to the Maintenance of Parents Act.
 After establishing a 10-person workgroup to look at the proposal, the bill was introduced on 18 October 2010 and was passed on 23 November 2010.

 Seah was appointed as CEO of NTUC Fairprice from 2010 to 2022 and as chairperson of Social and Family Development Government Parliamentary Committee (GPC) in the 14th Parliament.

+In October 2011, Seah was co-opted to the PAP's 31st Central Executive Committee as a member and held that position until December 2012.

+In April 2020, Seah attracted controversy during the COVID-19 pandemic, when he "played the role of a safe distancing ambassador" during the government-imposed "circuit breaker" lockdown.